Director of Athletics

 Before becoming head coach at Highland, he played professionally for the Class A McAllen Dusters of the Lone Star Texas League.
 Heinrich earned his master’s degree from Northwest Missouri State University in 1985.

-Heinrich and his wife, Debbie, have three sons: Kyle, Cal and C.J, and two grandsons, Carter and Cash, and two granddaughters, Harper and Kamryn.
+Heinrich and his wife, Debbie, have three sons: Kyle, Cal and C.J, and four grandsons, Carter, Cash, Hank and Tufff, and two granddaughters, Harper and Kamryn.